jakeaayala/utsa_tools_and_techniques/README.md

 ========

-In this GitHub repository there is only one script (tidy_data.r) that performs the required actions to clean the data set.
+In this GitHub repository there is only one script (run_analysis.r) that performs the required actions to clean the data set.